 School counselors work at all educational levels from elementary school to university.
 Best of all, they can enjoy a competitive salary coupled with a rewarding day-to-day work environment.

 Where do you start?
 And what is an average school counselor salary?
-These questions and more are answered below.
+These questions on school counselor salary and more are answered below.

-To learn more about our school counseling degrees, click here.
+To learn more about our school counseling degrees, get in touch.

 School Counselor Career Path

-An elementary, middle, or high school counselor would typically have completed an undergraduate degree in psychology or a related subject, before continuing their education by pursuing a master’s degree in the field.
+An elementary, middle school counselor, or high school counselor would typically have completed an undergraduate degree in psychology or a related subject, before continuing their education by pursuing a master’s degree in the field.

 Most school counselors that work in the public school system must be certified educators.
-Any school counselor that provides psychological counseling must have completed a master’s degree and deemed qualified to provide these services to students by the school board.
+Any school counselor or school psychologist that provides psychological counseling must have completed a master’s degree and deemed qualified to provide these services to students by the school board.